tsurdilo/my-temporal-dockercompose/README.md

 ### What's all included?

 * Postgresql for persistence
-* Temporal server with each role in own container
+* Temporal server with each role in own container (note there are two frontend services)
 * Temporal Web UI
 * Prometheus
 * Grafana set up with default sdk, server, docker system, and postgres monitor dashboards (login disabled via config)